 View labor costs while scheduling

-- Check the Show Budget Tools checkbox to the left of the schedule.
-Alternatively, click the hour totals below an employee’s name on the left side of the schedule.
+- Switch on Forecast Tools on the left side of the scheduler.
+Alternatively, click the hour totals below a user’s name on the left side of the schedule.

 The budget menu appears at the bottom of the schedule.

-- For current and future weeks, enter your Projected Sales and Labor % Target.
-Your projected sales and labor costs calculate your Assigned Labor.
+- For current and future weeks, enter your Sales Budget and Labor % Target.
+Your sales budget and labor costs calculate your Assigned Labor.

-- Projected Sales: Your daily predicted revenue.
-The weekly total projected sales appears when entering your daily totals.
+- Sales Budget: Your daily predicted revenue.
+The weekly total sales budget appears when entering your daily totals.

-- Labor % Target: Your target percentage of labor/wages compared to your projected sales.
+- Labor % Target: Your target percentage of labor/wages compared to your sales budget.
 Your weekly average appears based on the daily percentages that are entered.

-- Assigned Labor: The actual percentage of labor/wages compared to your projected sales.
+- Assigned Labor: The actual percentage of labor/wages compared to your sales budget.
 The difference between the target percentage and assigned percentage displays in dollars.

-As you enter your sales figures into the budget tool, your Weekly Projections show in the bottom-left corner of the screen.
+As you enter your sales figures into the forecast tool, your Weekly Projections are calculated to the left of the scheduler.

-- Find the employee whose labor costs you’d like to view, then click the numbers listed below their name.Each individual employee’s labor costs appear below their names.
+- Find the user whose labor costs you’d like to view, then click the numbers listed below their name.Each individual user’s labor costs appear below their names.